qmk/qmk_firmware/docs/cli_commands.md

 This command creates a new keyboard based on available templates.

-This command will prompt for input to guide you though the generation process.
+Any arguments that are not provided will prompt for input.
+If `-u` is not passed and `user.name` is set in .gitconfig, it will be used as the default username in the prompt.

 **Usage**:

 ```
-qmk new-keyboard
+qmk new-keyboard [-kb KEYBOARD] [-t {avr,ps2avrgb}] -u USERNAME
 ```

 ## `qmk new-keymap`